MicroRNA: History

 The first miRNA was discovered in the early 1990s.
-However, miRNAs were not recognized as a distinct class of biological regulators until the early 2000s. miRNA research revealed different sets of miRNAs expressed in different cell types and tissues and multiple roles for miRNAs in plant and animal development and in many other biological processes.
+However, they were not recognized as a distinct class of biological regulators until the early 2000s.
+Research revealed different sets of miRNAs expressed in different cell types and tissues and multiple roles for miRNAs in plant and animal development and in many other biological processes.
 Aberrant miRNA expression are implicated in disease states.
 MiRNA-based therapies are under investigation.

-The first miRNA was discovered in 1993 by a group led by Ambros and including Lee and Feinbaum.
-However, additional insight into its mode of action required simultaneously published work by Ruvkun's team, including Wightman and Ha.
+The first miRNA was discovered in 1993 by a group led by Victor Ambros and including Lee and Feinbaum.
+However, additional insight into its mode of action required simultaneously published work by Gary Ruvkun's team, including Wightman and Ha.
 These groups published back-to-back papers on the lin-4 gene, which was known to control the timing of C. elegans larval development by repressing the lin-14 gene.
 When Lee et al. isolated the lin-4 miRNA, they found that instead of producing an mRNA encoding a protein, it produced short non-coding RNAs, one of which was a ~22-nucleotide RNA that contained sequences partially complementary to multiple sequences in the 3' UTR of the lin-14 mRNA.
 This complementarity was proposed to inhibit the translation of the lin-14 mRNA into the LIN-14 protein.
 At the time, the lin-4 small RNA was thought to be a nematode idiosyncrasy.

 In 2000, a second small RNA was characterized: let-7 RNA, which represses lin-41 to promote a later developmental transition in C. elegans.
 The let-7 RNA was found to be conserved in many species, leading to the suggestion that let-7 RNA and additional "small temporal RNAs" might regulate the timing of development in diverse animals, including humans.

 A year later, the lin-4 and let-7 RNAs were found to be part of a large class of small RNAs present in C. elegans, Drosophila and human cells.
 The many RNAs of this class resembled the lin-4 and let-7 RNAs, except their expression patterns were usually inconsistent with a role in regulating the timing of development.
 This suggested that most might function in other types of regulatory pathways.
 At this point, researchers started using the term "microRNA" to refer to this class of small regulatory RNAs.

 The first human disease associated with deregulation of miRNAs was chronic lymphocytic leukemia.
 In this disorder, the miRNAs have a dual role working as both tumor suppressors and oncogenes.